AllTheRooms

 As seen onSearch

-Average Airbnb Occupancy Rates By City [2022]
+Average Airbnb Occupancy Rates by City [2023]

-Merely posting a short-term rental property on Airbnb isn’t enough to generate bookings and profits – once you’ve got your vacation home listed the next challenge is attracting bookings to make it a viable business.
+Merely posting a short-term rental property on Airbnb isn't enough to generate bookings and profits - once you've got your vacation home listed the next challenge is attracting bookings to make viable business.

-Occupancy rates are the proportion of days in a month for which a property has bookings, and it’s one of the most important key performance indicators for any vacation rental owner or property manager.
-If you have a property with a high occupancy rate you’ll see significant revenue generation, but what occupancy rate should you be aiming for?
-What constitutes a "good" occupancy rate?
+Occupancy rates are the proportion of days in a month for which a property has bookings, and it's one of the most important key performance indicators for any vacation rental owner or property manager.
+If you have a property with a high occupancy rate you'll see significant revenue generation, but what occupancy rate should be aiming for?
+What constitute a "good" occupancy rate?

 We've taken a look at a selection of cities in the United States and abroad to try and answer that question.
-We also take a look at which cities get the highest and lowest occupancy rates, give some tips for improving occupancy rate, and look at which amenities boost these rates most.
+We also take a look at which cities get the highest and lowest occupancy rates, give some tips for improving occupancy rate, and look at which amenities boost rates most.

 Try it for FREE